Rocinate-droid/Portifolio/README.md

-# 🚀 Automated Web Application Deployment with Terraform, Docker Swarm, Ansible & Jenkins
+# 🚀Web App Deployment via Terraform, Docker & Jenkins

 This project demonstrates a complete Infrastructure as Code (IaC) pipeline to provision cloud infrastructure and automate deployment of a web application using **Terraform**, **Docker Swarm**, **Ansible**, and **Jenkins**.